crystalatk/endless-ingredients/README.md

 - users have access to the ingredients in the api through a dropdown datalist the appears when the input fields is selected.
 - users have access to a photo of the final dish, the ingredients, the recipe, and a link to a video of the recipe being prepped.
-- users also have access to drink suggestions that populate in the top banner as compliment to their meal -These drink suggestions, when clicked, present a modal with an image, ingredients, and a recipe for the drink.
+- users also have access to drink suggestions that populate in the top banner as compliment to their meal
+  - These drink suggestions, when clicked, present a modal with an image, ingredients, and a recipe for the drink.

 ## API Reference